santic113/Data-Project/README.md

 **Neural Network Classification.R** - Is a classification model that attempts to predict weather a university is a public or private university based off the 18 inputs we provide the model.
 I used the ISLR library to retrieve data on the universities used in the model.

+**IBM Attrition Analysis**  - Aim was to find out the main reasons why an employee may leave the IBM company (data is a mockup from IBM data scientists so its not real but structured very well ).
+The majority of the code is an exploratory analysis of the data.
+Included are correlation scripts and a DecisionTree that attributes the main reasons to why an employee may leave the company.

  If you have Rstudio downloaded everything should run smoothly.